 Slate.com, others to ban 'Redskins' name from their pages

-The Washington franchise has long declined to change its name despite criticism from Native Americans and others.
+The Washington franchise has long declined to change its name in spite of criticism from Native Americans and others.
 A group of Native Americans has gone to court to void the federal trademark protections of the team's name.

 "This is the last Slate article that will refer to the Washington NFL team as the Redskins," Slate editor David Plotz wrote on the magazine's website on Thursday.